National Portrait Gallery (United States): Expanding the collection

 Even as the Stuarts controversy occupied the attention of the press, the National Portrait Gallery continued to expand its collection.
 In April 1979, it obtained five other portraits by Gilbert Stuart.
 These five paintings — of presidents George Washington, Thomas Jefferson, James Monroe, John Adams, and James Madison — were known as the Gibbs-Coolidge set.
 The portraits were donated by the Coolidge family of Boston (without controversy).
 In December, the museum obtained a bust of Alexander Hamilton by John Trumbull (which may have been sculpted from the portrait which was later used for the $10 bill) and a Gilbert Stuart portrait of Representative Fisher Ames from the Henry Cabot Lodge family in Massachusetts.
 The following April, Varina Webb Stewart and Joel A.H.
 Webb presented important portraits of Jefferson Davis and his wife, Varina Howell Davis, to the National Portrait Gallery.
 (Stewart and Webb were the Davis' great-grandchildren.)
 In 1980, the museum obtained (through purchase and loan) a number of works by graphic artist Howard Chandler Christy for exhibit.
 Works displayed ranged from his "Christy girl" recruiting posters to history-based works such as Scene at the Signing of the Constitution of the United States.

 By 1981, the museum had more than 2,000 items in its collection.
 Two major 19th-century photography collections were added by the museum that year.
-The first such acquisition was the Frederick Hill Meserve Collection of 5,419 glass negatives produced by the studio of famed Civil War photograph Mathew Brady and his assistants.
+The first such acquisition was the Frederick Hill Meserve Collection of 5,419 glass negatives produced by the studio of famed Civil War photographer Mathew Brady and his assistants.
 Using historically accurate chemicals, paper, and techniques, prints were made of the negatives and the prints placed on rotating display.
 The Washington Post later described the importance of the acquisition by saying it made the NPG the "epicenter" for Brady scholarship.
 Later that year, 5,400 Civil War-era glass negatives produced by photographer Alexander Gardner were also purchased from the Meserve family.
 This included the famous "cracked-plate" portrait of Abraham Lincoln taken in February 1865, which was the last photographic portrait of Lincoln taken before his death in April 1865.